Creek chub

 Details

-Creek chubs inhabit small to medium-sized streams with silt-free gravel bars.
-They can endure turbidity, provided the current sweeps the gravel free of silt.
-Creek chubs are one of the largest and most dominant fishes in Iowa creeks and streams.
+Creek Chubs live in small to medium-sized streams with silt-free gravel bars.
+They frequent streams with alternate riffles and pools rather than continuous strong flow, living where there are plenty of holes, brush, roots, or other cover for retreat if threatened.
+They can endure turbidity, if the current sweeps the gravel free of silt.
+Creek Chubs are one of the largest and most dominant fish in Iowa creeks and streams.

-Male creek chubs breed by preparing a nest in the gravel-bottomed run by mounding up gravel about 3 inches high and several feet in length using the snout and mouth.
-Spawning activity commences in May when the water temperature reaches about 65 degrees F. Eggs are deposited in the nest by one or more females over a period of 2 weeks and covered with gravel by the male as nest building continues.
+Male Creek Chubs prepare a nest in the gravel-bottomed run by mounding up gravel about 3 inches high and several feet long using their snout and mouth.
+Spawning starts in May when the water temperature reaches about 65 degrees.
+Eggs are deposited in the nest by one or more females over two weeks and covered with gravel by the male as nest building continues.
 The male guards the nest against intruders with tubercle displays or swimming in a ritualized combative posture.

-Creek chubs provide some angling in small streams, particularly for young fishermen, and are an excellent food fish.
-This species is one of the principal bait fishes because they are hardy, abundant and easily kept in confinement.
-In the wild they are an important forage fish for sport fish species.
+Creek Chubs provide some angling in small streams, particularly for young fishermen, and are an excellent food-fish.
+They are one of the main baitfish because they are hardy, abundant and easily kept in confinement.
+In the wild, they are an important forage fish for sport fish species.

 Return